 For more information on Adelaide Writers’ Week head on over to the official page here.

-In 2022, the Adelaide Writers’ Week will be held from 5th to 10th March.
+In 2024, Adelaide Writers’ Week will be held from 2nd to 7th March.

 Cellar Door Fest

-If eating and drinking to your heart’s content isn’t enough, visitors can also participate in master classes, such as learning to cook unique dishes, learning how to BBQ, learn about some new wines, or even eat with well known industry people.
+If eating and drinking to your heart’s content isn’t enough, visitors can also participate in master classes, such as learning to cook unique dishes, learning how to BBQ, learning about some new wines, or even eating with well-known industry people.

 Like all great events, you can take home many of the goodies, and one of the best ways to do this is by purchasing the Festival Market Bag, and visiting various stalls to try their products and take some home.